neo-project/docs/en-us/node/gui.md

 ![image](/assets/gui_15.png)

-It should be noted that the data format should be strictly in accordance with the above criteria, where extra spaces is likely to lead to transfer failure.
+It should be noted that the data format should be entered in accordance with the above criteria as extra spaces are likely to lead to transfer failure.

 #### Remarks

 This function is used to record the information of the transaction on the NEO block-chain.
-Currently, [NEO blockchain browser](https://www.antchain.xyz/) can be used to discover corresponding information for that transaction.
+The [NEO blockchain browser](https://www.antchain.xyz/) can be used to locate transaction information.

 ![image](/zh-cn/node/assets/o.png)

-At the moment, there is no requirement for the message format.
+At the moment there is no requirement for the message format.

 ![image](/zh-cn/node/assets/p.png)

-The remarks for the transaction can be found on the browser.
+The remarks for the transaction can be found on the [NEO blockchain browser](https://www.antchain.xyz/)

 ![image](/zh-cn/node/assets/oo.png)